Writing is hard.

 Ok, enough procrastinating.

-Are you already practicing a daily writing habit?
+What are you doing to build your writing habit?
 Comment below and let me know what writing tools you’ve found that have made it stick, I’d love to hear more about them.